Dallas in Gaston County, North Carolina — The American South (South Atlantic)

 Location.
 35° 18.947′ N, 81° 10.559′ W. Marker is in Dallas, North Carolina, in Gaston County.
 Marker is on North Gaston Street (County Route 2278).
 Touch for map.
 Marker is in this post office area: Dallas NC 28034, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Gaston County Courthouse (former) (a few steps from this marker); William C. Friday (a few steps from this marker); Vietnam Memorial (within shouting distance of this Rhyne Store (within shouting distance of this marker); First Gaston County Courthouse (within shouting distance of this marker); Hoffman Hotel 1852 (within shouting distance of this marker); Dallas (about 300 feet away, measured in a direct line); Jail - 1848 (about 400 feet away).
+Gaston County Courthouse (former) (a few steps from this marker); William C. Friday (a few steps from this marker); Vietnam Memorial (within shouting distance of this marker); Rhyne Store First Gaston County Courthouse (within shouting distance of this marker); Hoffman Hotel 1852 (within shouting distance of this marker); Dallas (about 300 feet away, measured in a direct line); Jail - 1848 (about 400 feet away).
 Touch for a list and map of all markers in Dallas.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 3, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,161 times since then and 8 times this year.
+This page has been viewed 1,207 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on May 3, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.